Association Rules — 210. Finance

 Complying with debt covenants, as applicable.

 Consistent with the mission of the Finance Committee set forth in Article XI, section 3 of the APA Bylaws, the Finance Committee shall work with the CEO and the CFO in the development of an annual financial forecast (up to five years) to be presented to Council annually.
 Based on the assessment of the forecast, the Finance Committee shall recommend to the Board of Directors and to the Council of Representatives overall long-range financial goals for the Association.
-Upon approval of these goals by Council, they shall serve as the basis on which boards, committees, and the CEO will proceed to develop plans and budgets to achieve these goals and to work toward the reserve requirements covered in Rule 210-3.
+Upon approval of these goals by Council, they shall serve as the basis on which boards, committees, and the CEO will proceed to develop plans and budgets to achieve these goals and to work toward the organizational financial health requirements covered in Rule 210-3.

 210-5.1 In preparing the annual budget, the Finance Committee shall recommend necessary changes in dues rates.
 The Finance Committee's recommendation will be reviewed by the Board of Directors and submitted to Council for approval.